TritonDataCenter/rfd/rfd/0026/README.md

 indexable without requiring any change to Moray.

-This new `internal_role` property will be empty for any VM object other than those representing NFS server zones, and changes will be made to CloudAPI's `ListMachines` endpoint to filter out VMs with a value of `tritonnfs_server` from its output.
+This new `internal_role` property will be empty for any VM object other than those representing NFS server zones.
+Changes will be made to CloudAPI's `ListMachines` endpoint to filter out VMs with a value of `tritonnfs_server` from its output and to all other machines-related CloudAPI endpoints to fail with a clear error message for such VMs.

 #### Naming of shared volumes zones